LES IS MORE — THE EDGE

 WALKAWAY LINE

-The world doesn’t need louder men.
+The world doesn’t need louder men — it needs abiding men.

 SOMETHING TO THINK ABOUT